facelessuser/coloraide/docs/src/markdown/interpolation.md

 `steps` uses the color class's default ∆E method to calculate max ∆E, the current default ∆E being ∆E^\*^~ab~.
 While using something like ∆E^\*^~00~ is far more accurate, it is a much more expensive operation.
-If desired, the class's default ∆E can be changed via subclassing the color object and and changing `DELTA_E` class variable or by manually specifying the method via the `delta_e` parameter.
+If desired, the class's default ∆E can be changed via subclassing the color object and changing `DELTA_E` class variable or by manually specifying the method via the `delta_e` parameter.